 Thimphu Tshechu Festival - Bhutan

-Bhutan is home to a number of exciting cultural and religious festivals, but you’ll be hard pressed to find one as colourful and spectacular as the Thimphu Tsechu festival!
-One of the biggest in the country, it runs over three days and is preceded by the Dromchoe; three days and nights of prayers and rituals to invoke the gods.
+Bhutan is home to a number of exciting cultural and religious festivals, but you’ll be hard pressed to find one as colourful and spectacular as the Thimphu Tsechu festival.
+One of the biggest in the Himalayan country, it runs over three days and is preceded by the Dromchoe; three days and nights of prayers and rituals to invoke the gods.
 One of the many highlights is the impressive ethnic folk dance performed in the courtyard of the famous Tashichho Dzong.
-Dancers in colourful costumes perform culturally and religiously significant dances to purify the ground, influence the spirits. and teach lessons about how ones behaviour affects the afterlife,
+Dancers in colourful costumes perform culturally and religiously significant dances to purify the ground, influence the spirits. and teach lessons about how one's behaviour affects the afterlife,

 Timket Festival - Ethiopia

-In what is considered the most colourful event of the year in the country, Ethiopia’s Timket festival is a Ethiopian Orthodox Christian festival marking Epiphany.
+In what is considered the most colourful event of the year in the country, Ethiopia’s Timket festival is an Ethiopian Orthodox Christian festival marking Epiphany.
 Each year, thousands of pilgrims flock to Gondar to re-enact the baptism of Jesus on the River Jordan, taking a dip in the holy waters of the historical Fasilides Bath.
-The two day event begins with a procession of the sacred “tabots”, holy replicas of the Ark of the Covenant.
+The two-day event begins with a procession of the sacred “tabots”, holy replicas of the Ark of the Covenant.
 After the ceremony, the festival becomes a jubilant celebration with rollicking dances and singing – an unforgettable scene of spectacular colour and joy.

 Inti Raymi - Peru